slinkity/slinkity/www/src/docs/component-pages-layouts.md

 {% endrenderTemplate %}
 {% endisland %}

-Now, you should see a tragic tale on `/about` 👀
+Now, you should see a tragic tale on `/about`.

 > Before frantically Googling "state variables don't work in Slinkity template," This is intentional!
 We _avoid_ hydrating your component clientside by default.
 To opt-in to using `useState`, vue `ref`s, and the like, [jump to our hydration section](#hydrate-your-page) 💧

 ## Apply front matter

 If you're familiar with 11ty, you've likely worked with front matter before.
-It allows you to associate "data" with your current template, which can be picked up by [layouts](https://www.11ty.dev/docs/layouts/), [11ty's collections API](https://www.11ty.dev/docs/collections/), and more (see [11ty's front matter documentation](https://www.11ty.dev/docs/data-frontmatter/) for full details).
+It allows you to associate "data" with your current template, which can be picked up by [layouts](https://www.11ty.dev/docs/layouts/), [11ty's collections API](https://www.11ty.dev/docs/collections/), and more.
+See [11ty's front matter documentation](https://www.11ty.dev/docs/data-frontmatter/) for full details.

 For example, let's say you have a simple layout in your project called `_includes/base.njk`.
 This layout will:

 1. Inject a given route's `title` property into the page `<title>`
 2. Apply the content of that layout between some `<body>` tags